MicrosoftDocs/intellicode/docs/not-in-toc/refactorings-suggestion-prompt.md

 ms.prod: visual-studio-family
 ms.technology: intellicode
 ms.topic: conceptual
-description: IntelliCode suggestions - note this doc was originally for an AB test and is deliberatley not in TOC.
+description: IntelliCode suggestions - note this doc was originally for an AB test and is deliberately not in TOC.
 A clone of it will be in TOC now the feature is GA.
 author: markw-t
 ms.author: mwthomas
 manager: jillfra